 From my late twenties onwards, I explored psychotherapy, meditation, complementary medicine and a variety of spiritual teachings.
 I learnt many valuable things, but didn’t reach the sense of feeling whole or contented that I longed for.

-By my mid-forties, I was the co-founder of an award-winning health project, I’d created a beautiful home, had a family, and yet…something still didn’t feel quite right.
+By my mid-forties, I was the co-founder of an award-winning health project, had my own home and child, and yet… something still didn’t feel quite right.
 When I lost my much-loved job in early 2007, my life and I fell spectacularly apart.

 For several years, I experienced a dark night of the soul.
-Everything I had been trying to fix or escape came to the surface.
+Everything I had been trying to fix or escape from came to the surface.
 Terror, panic, grief, shame, anguish, humiliation, yearning, shock, neediness, trauma; the floodgates opened and I began to truly face the legacy of my troubled childhood.
 It was a very intense time and I couldn’t work for several years.
+Yet there were also moments of grace, moments when it became clear that this undoing was part of an awakening process.

 When I first experienced Scott’s Unfindable Inquiry in 2011, it was a revelation.
-This was the key that I’d been looking for.
+I sensed that inquiry was the answer to a question I didn’t realise I’d been asking.
+Learning how to come back to myself, to be present to myself whatever my state, is a continual process of revelation.
 I continue to inquire, both on my own and with other facilitators.
 The sense of being fundamentally flawed or damaged is gone.
 I’m no longer plagued by anxiety.
 The critical inner voice that used to drive the perfectionism has very little to say these days.
-Life feels much simpler, saner and more normal.
+Life feels simpler, saner and more normal.

 I work with men and women from around the world and have facilitated thousands of sessions.
 I accompany my clients gently and unflinchingly as they journey into the depths of their experience.
 Whatever arises – pain, tears, laughter, anger, numbness, resistance, surrender, defensiveness, shame, realisations, insights, or blocks – I’m fully present, holding my clients wherever the process flows.
 I always allow ninety minutes per session, so there is plenty of time and space to rest and talk both before and after inquiring.